AdPostma/Getdata_Courseproject/CodeBook.md

 This is the codebook for the file samsungmeandata.
 The file contains a tidy subset of measurements collected from the accelerometers from the Samsung Galaxy S smartphone

-The orininal data are contained in: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The original data are contained in: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 A description of the project and the original data can be found in:  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones